bohan0627/Popular_Movies/README.md

 # Popular_Movies

-This is the stage two of Popular Movies Design of Udacity Android Developer Nanodegree. fetch movies data from TMDb API, store users' favorite in local database.
+This is the stage two implementation of Popular Movies Design of Udacity Android Developer Nanodegree.
+This app fetches movies data from TMDb API, sort data besed on top_rated and most poplaur and also store users' favorite in local database.
+It displays the related movie details whenever clicking on one movie poster.
+It launches the overview, reviews and trailers of each movie and allows user to watch the trailers.

 ## Screens
 <div>